 At the Marshall Institute for Interdisciplinary Research, scientists funded through the endowment’s proceeds are conducting vital research to develop tissue repair techniques that could someday improve the lives of people everywhere who suffer from heart disease, burns and wounds, sports injuries and other conditions.
 And Marshall researchers at the Nick J. Rahall II Appalachian Transportation Institute are developing systems and processes to make our highways and railways safer.

-The trust fund is also supporting research in obstetrics/gynecology, occupational and environmental health, and aging and dementia at the Joan C. Edwards School of Medicine; mechanical engineering, risk management and bioengineering in the College of Information Technology and Engineering; and aquatic research and student summer chemistry research in the College of Science.
+The trust fund is also supporting research in obstetrics/gynecology, occupational and environmental health, and aging and dementia at the Joan C. Edwards School of Medicine; mechanical engineering, risk management and bioengineering in the College of Engineering and Computer Sciences; and aquatic research and student summer chemistry research in the College of Science.

 In addition, the trust fund will support new faculty and scientists in the university’s planned sports medicine translational research center.